releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionchanged} 2.2 Variable is path-like in a script environment.
 :::

-The licenses directory.
+The licenses directory which holds tracked license information from a run.
 By default, this will be a folder `licenses` found inside the configured output directory.
 For example:

 ```none
 <root-dir>/output/licenses